 (1) "Department" means the department of public safety.

-(2) "Director" means the director of the department of public safety or his designee.
+(2) "Director" means the director of the department of public safety or the director's designee.

-(3) "Manufacturer's rated seating capacity" means the theoretical passenger capacity that a vehicle would have if it were constructed with the maximum number of seating positions according to standard seating plans: also known as "designed seating capacity."
+(3) "Manufacturer's rated seating capacity," also known as "designed seating capacity," means the theoretical passenger capacity that a vehicle would have if it were constructed with the maximum number of seating positions according to standard seating plans.

 Promulgated Under: 119.03